A Deep Dive into The Inspiron 17-3000 by Dell

 The Inspiron 17-3000 has two memory card slots on the motherboard and comes standard with 8 GB of RAM (DDR4).
 The motherboard can accept a maximum of 16 GB of RAM.

 The cooling system consists of a single heat pipe attached to two heat sinks on the CPU, which leads to a heat exchange radiator vented by a cooling fan.
-The exhaust is located to the rear of the laptop.
+The exhaust is located at the rear of the laptop.

 In normal use tests and even while watching videos or bit-streamed movies, the Inspiron 17-3000 never became warm.
-The only time the fan was audible was during high demand tasks, graphically-intensive tasks, or in switching between high-RAM using applications.
+The only time the fan was audible was during high-demand tasks, graphically-intensive tasks, or in switching between high-RAM using applications.

 The Inspiron 17-3000 has a full HD screen (1920 x 1080 pixels) that uses IPS technology for good viewing angles.
 The screen has a dimensional ratio of 16:9, which is very compatible with standard movie display formats.

 Pixel density is 127 PPI with a 0.1995 pitch, which provides plenty of picture detail for regular work, viewing videos and movies, or for light gaming.
-Screen brightness is excellent at 310 nits at screen center and color space coverage is very good at 94% of sRGB
+Screen brightness is excellent at 310 nits at the screen center and color space coverage is very good at 94% of sRGB

 Opening the lid requires two hands because of a stiff hinge, which spans most of the rear area of the top casing.
-The laptop is also quite heavy coming in at over 6 pounds, however, this is not uncommon in the larger 17-inch laptops and much of this weigh is contributed by the DVD-R drive.
+The laptop is also quite heavy coming in at over 6 pounds, however, this is not uncommon in the larger 17-inch laptops and much of this weight is contributed by the DVD-R drive.